-What does a healthcare administrator do?
-A healthcare administrator, also called a healthcare executive, plans, directs, coordinates and supervises the delivery of healthcare to patients.
-A healthcare administrator is often a specialist who manages a clinical department or a general manager who looks over an entire facility.
-With these types of responsibilities, administrators must be well organized and detail oriented.
+A healthcare administrator, also called a healthcare executive, plans, directs, coordinates, and supervises the delivery of healthcare to patients.
+A healthcare administrator is often a specialist who manages a clinical department, or serves as a general manager that oversees an entire facility.
+With these types of responsibilities, administrators must be educated, well-organized, and detail-oriented.

-As with any managerial position, healthcare administrators are asked to monitor and improve the quality of care they provide, along with its efficiency.
-You’ll be highly needed in both large and small operations and facilities.
+As with any medical management position, healthcare administrators are asked to monitor and improve the quality of care they provide.
+They are also tasked with making the delivery of healthcare more efficient.
+Healthcare administrators play an important role in both large and small medical operations and facilities.

-Because the healthcare industry changes often, current and future healthcare professionals should be prepared for a restructuring of the profession.
-This will include integrating new healthcare delivery systems, technology innovations, complex regulations, and increased focus on preventative care.
-Being flexible and easily learning new ways to do things will be important to your work success.
+Because the healthcare industry changes often, current and future healthcare professionals should always be prepared to restructure medical business systems.
+This will include integrating new healthcare delivery processes, technology innovations, complex regulations, and increased focus on preventative care.

-In small offices, healthcare administrators manage the daily activities on a more detail-oriented basis, including:
+In small offices, healthcare administrators manage the daily activities in a more detail-oriented way, including overseeing:

-- assist with direct activities in clinical areas, including nursing, surgery, therapy, medical records, or health information.
+- Assist with directing activities in clinical areas, including nursing, surgery, therapy, medical records, or healthcare IT

-Day to day, whether you work in a hospital or clinical setting, you’ll have many responsibilities.
-You will be in charge of:
+Day-to-day, whether working in a hospital or clinical setting, healthcare admins have many responsibilities and are in charge of:

-- Acting as a liaison between governing boards and medical staff, recruiting and hiring administrators, doctors, and nurses.
+- Acting as a liaison between governing boards and medical staff

 How to Become a Healthcare Administrator

-During your education, expect your coursework to include subjects like healthcare policy, information management, economics, and financial management.
+While getting an education, expect the coursework to include subjects like healthcare policy, information management, economics, and financial management.